 “I was so mad I was crying, and that made me even madder.
 And your dad came in the door smiling, and that made it worse.
 He’s lucky I didn’t kill him with a frying pan.”

-After educating my mother about how to tell a fish duck from a mallard, Grandma Weingarten continued to mentor her and other young women in the neighborhood and our church with a sympathetic ear, good advice and recipes.
-Here is her recipe for icebox cookies that I found in one of Mom’s recipe boxes.
+After educating my mother about how to tell a fish duck from a mallard, Grandma Weingarten continued to mentor her and other young women in the neighborhood and in our church with a sympathetic ear, good advice and recipes.
+Here is Grandma Weingarten’s recipe for icebox cookies that I found in one of Mom’s recipe boxes.

 1 cup white sugar